 A second family(arrived Nov.
-15) includes a mother, five adult children (aged 18 -25) and one granddaughter, aged 3.
-The oldest son was a mechanic in the DRC.
-The family has been Catholic for three generations, and the grandfather, they tell me, was a catechist.
+15, 2016) includes a mother, five adult children (aged 18 -25) and one granddaughter, aged 3.
+The family has been Catholic for three generations, and the grandfather, they tell us, was a catechist.

 Although they have received some services through the State Department, Daystar, and their assigned agency (Jewish Family Services is coordinating their case), and despite the fact that the father is employed as a dishwasher, they still have many needs.
 The family now has to pay rent of about $800 per month, utilities, food and transportation.
 They do not have a car, but rely on the bus and on the father's bicycle.
 The father operated a sewing machine in the DRC.

 Both families are overjoyed to receive the friendship and assistance they have received so far.
 God is truly taking care of them through the generosity of our community.
 Please be sure to welcome them if you see them at the 11:00 Mass!

 What Can You Do?